 How best to “pay self”, employees, in single member LLC

 Hi, thanks so much for your help and information.

-My question concerns the best way to structure budgeting for paying employees and myself in a single member LLC in which I am the sole member.
+My question concerns the best way to structure my small business for budgeting to pay employees and myself in a single member LLC in which I am the sole member.

 Does it make sense to pay employees (as well as all other company expenses), then pay taxes once on what’s left as income?